m-joshi-77/m-joshi-77.github.io/_posts/2024-11-20-Stable-Diffusion:-Discussion-and-Comparison-with-GAN.md

-## Stable Diffusion: A New Frontier in Generative AI
+## Stable Diffusion: Discussion and Comparison with GAN

 ### Introduction
 While GANs have been the backbone of generative AI, they come with challenges like training instability, mode collapse, and balancing generator-discriminator dynamics.
 Enter **Stable Diffusion**—a diffusion-based generative model that overcomes many GAN limitations by employing probabilistic modeling and latent variable frameworks.